Why Cash Flow Is Important

 - One final tip is to leave some money to pay for your taxes.
 Drill it in your head that taxes need to be paid.
 Do not spend all the profits and expect to pay no tax

 If you found any of these strategies useful, feel free to share this with someone you know who might benefit from this.
 I’d like to know which strategy from this post you’re going to try first?
 Or perhaps there’s a strategy that you are using that is currently not listed here.
+The ATO has a helpful resource section on cash flow that you can delve deeper into.

 Either way, let me know by leaving a comment below or catch me on any of our social channels.